Show All Answers

-The Innovation Gateway’s construction is funding dependent, and we plan to break ground in 2022.
+The Birck Family Innovation Gateway's construction is funding dependent, and we plan to break ground in 2022.

 You can help in a variety of ways!
 We are looking for donations of all kinds, including financial support, oral histories, and artifacts.
 We are incredibly excited to get this project off the ground and with your help, we can make this happen.
 Donate online today or email us to learn more

 For information on admission fees and hours, please view the admissions and hours.